 This course covers all components and ancillary systems comprising a personal computer.
 It introduces every component and analyses its functionalities and weaknesses.
 It presents the PC as a package of matched components and dissects all of its internals individually and integrally.
 Also, this course covers all software components comprising a PC.
-It analyses the role of each
+It analyses the role of each component in supporting an application and the user functional goal.
+Some of the software components are the operating system and its subcomponents.
+It covers in detail software problems in detail.

-CTEC 220-OL Fundamentals of Computer, Peripherals and Operating Systems Laboratory Credit - 1
+CTEC 220-OL Fundamentals of Computer, Peripherals and Operating Systems Laboratory